-Fair housing laws must be strengthened.
+1) Fair housing laws must be strengthened.
 Fair housing laws should protect a broader class of individuals than are currently protected by federal and state law.
 The Housing Center believes that local governments should follow the lead of some of the cities identified in this report and prohibit discrimination based on their sexual orientation, marital status, and age.

-In addition, the Housing Center urges local governments to prohibit discrimination based on source of income, to ensure that individuals who use housing subsidies (such as "Section 8 vouchers") are not discriminated against on that basis.
-In its research, the Housing Center did not find any local jurisdiction which prohibited discrimination based on source of income, although such discrimination is prohibited nationally in a number of states and cities.
+In addition, the Housing Center urges local governments to follow a number of other states and cities and prohibit discrimination based on source of income, to ensure that individuals who use housing subsidies (such as "Section 8 vouchers") are not discriminated against on that basis.
 Adding protection based on source of income is one step that local and regional governments can take to help ensure that economic segregation does not replace the racial discrimination that we currently suffer.